wp-plugins/fetch-tweets/readme.txt

 **Step 3** ( optional )

 Include a thumbnail image.
-Prepare an image with the name screenshot.jpg, screenshot.png, or screenshot.gif, and place the image in the working(copied) folder.
+Prepare an image with the name screenshot.jpg, screenshot.png, or screenshot.gif, and place the image in the working(copied in step 1) folder.

 **Step 4**

 Create a folder named **fetch-tweets** in the theme folder.
 If you use, for instance, Twenty Twelve, the location would be `.../wp-content/themes/twentytwelve/fetch-tweets/`.

-Place the working folder( the copied and renamed one ) in there.
+Place the working folder( the copied and renamed one in step 1) in there.
 The plugin will automatically detect it and the template will be listed in the Template page of the admin page.

 Optionally, a template can be added via a plugin.
 If you do so, add the template directory with the <code>fetch_tweets_filter_template_directories</code> filter hook.